The REAL Cost Of Starting A Business

 If running your business would require some help, then you need to hire people and they must be paid a salary and offered other benefits, such as the Employees Provident Fund (EPF), medical coverage, uniform, and safety clothing.
 Also, remember to include recruiting costs such as job ads.

-Failure to compensate employees adequately can end in low morale and high turnover, which can be bad publicity for your business, and incur additional training costs for new staff.
+Failure to compensate employees adequately can end in low morale and high turnover, which can be bad publicity for your business, and incur additional costs for non-compliance fines.

 Let’s assume you have five employees with an average salary of RM3,000: